Gladstone (cat): Stepping back from duties

 Gladstone retired in 2019.
 An official statement said "He is still alive, happy and well and living with an HMT staff member ...
 There are no plans to replace him with another cat".
 In January 2020 he was said to be working from home.
 In 2021, Peter Cardwell wrote for Your Cat magazine that "for health reasons, jet-black Gladstone has been out of the Treasury for a few months now in quieter surroundings".
 The response to a Freedom of Information request in 2024 confirmed that he had retired and moved out; in reply to a question about how many mice he had caught, the Treasury said that finding this out would take too much time and "would exceed the appropriate limit" for responding to Freedom of Information requests.

 In popular culture

 Gladstone has a social media presence on an official Instagram page, and has been reported on by media outlets as far away as Northern Ireland.
-A parody account @TreasuryMog, also exists on Twitter.
 He often receives trinkets such as cat toys, Christmas baubles from Brazil, a personalised collar, and a Halloween handmade knitted scarf from Australia.
 He appeared on the Treasury's official YouTube site, in 'Where's Gladstone Gone?', for 2016's Open House London, which also appeared on Sky News.
 In March 2017, Gladstone was featured in the London Time Out magazine's 'Pet Power List: definitive guide to the political animals of Westminster'.